jmapoles/loinc-part-search/doc/loinc_part_search_overview.md

 # loinc_part_search Overview
 This project builds LOINC codes into a hierarchy based on LOINC part codes.
 Hierarchies are base on the multi-axial hierarchy table.
 This is a demonstration project.
 Features will gradually be expanded.
-Searching capabilities will be added using part code terms and the LOINC code definitions.
 Data is from LOINC 2.65.
 The database contains all data from the loinc.txt and multi-axial hierarchy table.<br>
 The project is designed as a set of layers,
 * database containing loinc data stored in a object–attribute–value model design,
   * MySQL and Postgres databases are supported,